 Resume, unofficial transcript & personal statement should be uploaded to Ole Career Central.

-- Login to Ole Career Central via the directions next to the login fields (St. Olaf as the employer, Undergraduate Summer Legal Scholars Program as the position)
+- Login to Ole Career Central via the directions next to the login fields (St. Olaf as the employer, Svoboda Legal Scholars Program as the position)

 - Save all three documents to a common location.